Eldon-Chung/eldon-chung.github.io/_algos/2022-12-25-a-first-look-into-algos.md

 Why?
 It already takes linear time anyway, so what's the point?
 The cool thing is that visiting a specific commit (or version) doesn't actually take that long.
 The significantly bigger cost is in building the code, and then running the tests (especially for larger projects).
-Because of that, what we want to minimise, is the time spent on building and testing, which is the essentialy a "comparison" in this binary search.
+Because of that, what we want to minimise, is the time spent on building and testing, which is essentialy a "comparison" in this binary search.
 When seen in this light, it becomes a little more apparent why binary search is favoured here --- the algorithm inherently minimises comparisons!